nrfconnect/sdk-nrf/samples/wifi/thread_coex/README.rst

 #. |connect_kit|
 #. |connect_terminal|

 #.
-Use the following commands to check the available devices:
+Run the following commands to check the available devices:

    .. code-block:: console